chloetychang/cits3200-group-49/Meetings/Week 2/Internal Meeting 1 - Minutes.md

 # Internal Meeting 1 (Debrief Meeting) - Minutes Template

 - Date: 30/07/2025
-- Present:
+- Present: Chloe, Dennis, Harper, Naren, Ryan, Tri
 - Absent:
 - Apologies:
-- Venue:
+- Venue: EZONE Meeting Room
 - Minutes by: Chloe
 - Meeting Start: 4:00pm

 ## Item 1 - Workflow Clarification
-- If we are working on something not involving code, have a log on Github (Markdown file on GitHub, will be created). (e.g. Figma)
+- If we are working on something not involving code, have a log on Github (Markdown file on GitHub, will be created, with links to external resources such as Figma and Shared Google Drive)
-- Start Time, End Time, What did we do.
-- Help with our organisation as well, if there's any clarification questions can just ask that person

 ## Item 2 - For Tomorrow: Looking into Access Files in our Group.
 Preparation to start Project Work.